 So to recap, what have we learned?

-Lawyers are required to self police
+Lawyers are required to self-police and report misconduct

 We’ve learned that according to Rule 8.3 of the Model Rules of Professional Conduct lawyers are duty bound to inform the appropriate authorities regarding attorney(s) and/or judge(s) misconduct.

 This is why the work the lawyers at The 65 Project are doing is necessary and important.
 The 65 Project has been filing ethic complaints against fellow lawyers–lawyers who violated their oaths and broke the rules.

 The lawyers at The 65 Project are following their oaths, and Rule 8.3, by reporting professional misconduct and seeking accountability.

 According to Rule 8.3, ALL lawyers are supposed to report misconduct.

 As The 65 Project explains: “Lawyers take an oath to stand as officers of the court, bound by a code of conduct and ethical requirements that do not apply to the public more broadly.
 They cannot uphold that duty while lying to the court or the public about the factual grounds for phony claims.” (emphasis mine)

 The 65 Project will serve to protect democracy from the threat posed through abuse of the legal system by holding accountable the lawyers who bring fraudulent lawsuits seeking to overturn legitimate election results or who otherwise violate their professional responsibilities to undermine our democracy.The 65 Project

 Lawyers and judges, officers of the court, are also bound by oath or affirmation to support the Constitution.

 Recall, that officers of the court are: “[a]ny person who has an obligation to promote justice and uphold the law, including judges, clerks, court personnel, police officers, and attorneys (who must be truthful in court and obey court rules).”
 Nolo